 Overview

-Mgahinga’s most striking features are its three conical, extinct volcanoes, part of the spectacular Virunga Range that lies along the border region of Uganda, Congo, and Rwanda.
-Mgahinga forms part of the much larger Virunga Conservation Area which includes adjacent parks in these countries.
-The volcanoes’ slopes contain various ecosystems and are biologically diverse, and their peaks provide a striking backdrop to this gorgeous scenery.
+One of Mgahinga’s most striking features is its three conical, extinct volcanoes, which are part of the breathtaking Virunga Range that lies along the border region of Uganda, Congo, and Rwanda.
+Mgahinga is also part of the larger Virunga Conservation Area, which includes neighbouring parks in these countries.
+The slopes of the volcanoes are home to a variety of ecosystems and are biologically diverse, while their peaks provide a stunning backdrop to the beautiful scenery.

 1 Day Available on request Nkanda, Uganda